 Renting one of these boats

 More Lake Phewa rental boats

 The Lakeside tourist area has mangrove trees

-Behind the lake we found a blue statue
+Behind Lake Phewa we found a blue statue

 And there was a blue home along our hiking trail

-But it’s not only the lake and the village that make Pokhara.
-Go and see the mountains.
+But it’s not only the lake and the village that make Pokhara what it is, there are the mountains.
+Go and see the Himalayas.
 Take a taxi to Sarangkot and ask him to drive all the way up.
-You can do that at sunrise but still better if you do it at daytime.
+You can do it at sunrise but it’s still better do it at daytime.

 Shining in white like a cream cake

 As Pokhara offers so much to see, I wrote a separate article about it.
 If you want to read more Pokhara and its activities you will find my Pokhara article here: Pokhara: Short Hikes, Lake and the Annapurnas

 So this was Pokhara and Sarangkot.
 But how did we travel there?
 By plane.